-Local Bills for the 2012-2013 Legislative Session
+Local Bills for the 2014-2015 Legislative Session

-A local bill is any bill which relates to a specific geographical area, e.g., county, city, or special taxing district, as opposed to a general bill, which affects the entire State of Florida.
-Listed below are the Local bills that the Delegation will be considering for the 2013 Legislative Session.
-The Delegation will vote at their Local Bill Public Hearing on Thursday, January 3, 2013, 5:00 p.m. at the Broward Governmental Center, County Commission Chamber.
-If you would like more information on How a Bill becomes Law, Click here.
-Contact us if you would like more information on the bill(s) listed below.
+Local Bills for the 2014-2015 Legislative Session A local bill is any bill which relates to a specific geographical area, e.g., county, city, or special taxing district, as opposed to a general bill, which affects the entire State of Florida.
+Listed below are the Local bills that the Delegation will be considering for the 2015 Legislative Session.

 Required Plug-ins: Adobe® Reader®